-Here’s a quickie Buddhist tale on this topic to explain what I mean a bit more – and to inspire you to take action!
+Here’s a quickie Buddhist tale on this topic to explain what I mean by “switching your lens.”

 One day a very wealthy man took his son on a trip to the country, to live a few days on the farm with a very poor family.